waynehartman/PromiseKit/_posts/2018-02-12-PromiseKit-6.0-Released.md

-I believe in tools that are as easy to get up to speed with as possible, the idea that you should have to spend time learning how to use something so that you can get your work done quicker is nonsnse.
+I believe in tools that are as easy to get up to speed with as possible, the idea that you should have to spend time learning how to use something so that you can get your work done quicker is nonsense.
 You should reject that.
 We do.

 With PromiseKit our `then` did multiple things, and we relied on Swift to infer the correct `then` from context.
 However with multiple line `then`s it would